libin1g/mycode-snippets/README.md

 # mycode-snippets

-my snippets repo, like honza/vim-snippets
+This is my snippets repo, like honza/vim-snippets, contains snippets files for various programming languages.

+## Contents

+- snippets/*: snippets using snipMate format
+- UltiSnips/*: snippets using UltiSnips format